scoverage/gradle-scoverage/README.md

 Migration to 8.x
 ----------------

+* Adds support for Scala 3
-* Running without normal compilation is no longer supported.
+* Drops support for disabling normal compilation

 Migration to 7.x
 ----------------